 Most People Are Unaware of Body Language

-The Definitive Book of Body Language quotes an experiment showing movie scenes with the sound off showed that women read the situation accurately 87% of the time versus men’s 42%.
+The Definitive Book of Body Language quotes an experiment showing movie scenes with the sound off showed that women read the situation accurately 87% of the time versus men 42%.

-Female intuition is particularly evident in women who have raised children, and men in nurturing occupations such artistic types, actors or nursing did almost as good as women.
+Female intuition is particularly evident in women who have raised children, and men in nurturing occupations such as artistic types, actors or nursing did almost as well as women.
 Gay men also scored well.

 Women are mentally wired to do better than men: MRI scans show that women have 14 to 16 areas of the brain to evaluate nonverbal behavior while men have 4 to 6.